 The Flat-pack Hero’s Journey

 This may be the biggest sin in the fantasy genre.
 You probably know there’s an underlying formula to story telling.
 Once you know what it is, you can’t read any fiction or any watch TV and movies without mentally ticking the boxes on the check-list.
-It can be found in everything from Pride and Prejudice to Silence of the Lambs and individual episodes of Desperate Housewives.
+Find it in everything from Pride and Prejudice to Silence of the Lambs and individual episodes of Desperate Housewives.

-It is discussed at length in Robert McKee’s Story; Derek Murphy defines an eight-step 24-chapter structure for fiction; Joe Nasisse distills generic plottig to a seven-point structure to fit anything.
+It is discussed at length in Robert McKee’s Story; Derek Murphy defines an eight-step, 24-chapter structure for fiction; Joe Nasisse distills generic plotting to a seven-point structure to fit anything.